Mt. Baker Equipment List

 Lighter

-Bring one.
+Bring two.
 Available at the shop the morning of the course.

 i